Delusion4013/Delusion4013/README.md

 ### Hi👋

-I just completed my Bachelor degree this year, majoring in 💻Computer Science with a specialization on 🤖Artificial Intelligence.

-I am now working as an 💬NLP researcher in a tech company located in 📍Hangzhou.
+I am now a graduate student major in Data Science located in 📍New York.

 I am interested in exploring areas including machine learning, artificial intelligence and data science.